 If you are a new Specialized Property Management resident, we want to welcome you to your new rental home in Fort Worth.
-We understand how stressful the moving process can be, so we’re hoping to provide you with a little bit of information about how expect rent to be paid every month.
+We understand how stressful the moving process can be, so we’re hoping to provide you with a little bit of information about how rent is to be paid every month.
 Following the terms of your lease agreement is an important part of being a responsible tenant.

 We’re here to answer questions about making your lease payments, or paying rent.
 We hope you’ll find this information helpful as you begin a successful tenancy with us.
 If you’re unsure about anything we’re discussing, check your lease for confirmation of facts, or contact us for help.